 Brioche bread is a versatile loaf, roll or bun that can be used for anything.
 But is brioche vegan?
 Can vegans eat brioche buns?

-The difference between bricohe and normal bread is that brioche is a very rich bread.
-Whereas normal bread can be made using nothing more than flour, water, salt and yeat, brioche also contains eggs, milk and butter to make it tastier than standard bread.
+The difference between brioche and normal bread is that brioche is a very rich bread.
+Whereas normal bread can be made using nothing more than flour, water, salt and yeast, brioche also contains eggs, milk and butter to make it tastier than standard bread.

-That means that unfortunately, brioche buns are not vegan.
+Unfortunately, brioche buns are not vegan as they contain animal-derived ingredients like milk and eggs.
 However, it is possible to buy or make vegan brioche.

 What is brioche?

-Brioche is a type of bread which originates from France.
+Brioche is a type of bread that originates from France.
 Brioche buns are light and airy with a dark golden, flaky crust.

 The ingredients commonly used in brioche are: